 Vampire: The Masquerade‘s role-playing world offers plenty of intrigue and diversity but the chronological re-editing of multiple novels tends to mar an otherwise engrossing series.

-Vampire Hesha’s story is over-written and uneventful yet it dominates this second collection because the drawn-out build-up to major events causes structural shortcomings.
+Vampire Hesha’s story is over-written and uneventful yet it dominates this second collection whilst the laboured build-up to major events causes structural shortcomings.

 With future volumes offering more conclusions and twists this is still a series worth sticking with and a great introduction to the realm of role-playing games.